tagspaces/documentation/docs/extensions/msg-viewer.md

 # MSG Viewer

-A TagSpaces extension allowing you to open email in MSG format
+A TagSpaces extension allowing you to open email in MSG format.

 ## Features

-- Opens emails in MSG format
+- Opens emails in MSG format.
-- Export the content as HTML file
+- Export the content as HTML file.
-- Zoom in and out of the content
+- Zoom in and out of the content.

 ![Screenshot of the viewer msg extensions](/media/extensions/viewer-msg-lead.png)

-## Used libraries
+## Used Libraries

-This extension thankfully relays on the following libraries:
+This extension thankfully relies on the following libraries:

 - [msg.reader](https://github.com/ykarpovich/msg.reader)
 - [Bootstrap](https://getbootstrap.com/)